sputnik1458/p2py/README.md

 This program uses 2048 bit RSA encryption, and no party except you has access to your private key.

-Currently only fuctioning on Linux.
+Currently only functioning on Linux.

 ## Usage
 You must know each other's external IP address.
 You can retrieve your own by running `dig +short myip.opendns.com @resolver1.opendns.com` in a shell.